pantheon-systems/documentation/source/_docs/new-relic.md

 ### New Relic Access

-Once you have successfully accessed the New Relic Dashboard, you may use the environment links directly to their corresponding New Relic page.
-Your first vist must be via the **Go to New Relic** button.
+Your first visit to New Relic must be via the **Go to New Relic** button.
+Once you have successfully accessed the New Relic Dashboard, you may use the environment links to go directly to their corresponding New Relic page.

-#### If you are taken to the New Relic Dashboard and see a "You do not have permission to view this account" message
+#### If you go to the New Relic Dashboard and see "You do not have permission to view this account"
-- From the New Relic Dashboard, click on the User Account to the Right
+1. From the New Relic Dashboard, click on the User Account to the right.
-- From the Dropdown, select Log Out
+2. From the Dropdown, click **Log Out**.
-- Back on the Pantheon Site Dashboard, click the **Go to New Relic** button
+3. Back on the Pantheon Site Dashboard, click the **Go to New Relic** button.

-#### If you click the **Go to New Relic** button and are instead sent to a log in screen
+#### If you click the Go to New Relic button and are instead sent to a log in screen
-- Close all of your open New Relic tabs
+1. Close all of your open New Relic tabs.
-- Delete all of your New Relic cookies from your browser
+2. Delete all of the New Relic cookies from your browser.
-- Reload your Pantheon Dashboard
+3. Reload your Pantheon Dashboard.
-- Click the **Go to New Relic** button
+4. Click the **Go to New Relic** button.

 #### If you are prompted to Set Up New Relic
-- If you try to access New Relic prior to any traffic reaching an environment, you will be prompted to set up New Relic.
+If you try to access New Relic prior to any traffic reaching an environment, you will be prompted to set up New Relic.

-- Visit one of your site pages
+1. Visit one of your site pages.
-- Close the tab, wait for the New Relic data table to appear in your Pantheon Dashboard
+2. Close the tab, wait for the New Relic data table to appear in your Pantheon Site Dashboard, under the **New Relic** tab.
-- Click the **Go to New Relic** button
+3. Click the **Go to New Relic** button.

 ### New Relic data is not showing on the Pantheon Site Dashboard
-- Browser extensions that restrict or block trackers, such as [Ghostery](https://www.ghostery.com/our-solutions/ghostery-browser-extension/) may prevent data from loading within Pantheon's New Relic tab on the Site Dashboard.
-- Disable the extension or add the following sites as trusted within the extension:
+Browser extensions that restrict or block trackers, such as [Ghostery](https://www.ghostery.com/our-solutions/ghostery-browser-extension/), may prevent data from loading within Pantheon's New Relic tab on the Site Dashboard.
+Disable the extension, or add the following sites as trusted (whitelisted):

  - dashboard.pantheon.io
  - rpm.newrelic.com